-All submitted papers are subject to strict peer-review process by at least two international reviewers that are experts in the area of the particular paper.
+All submitted papers are subject to a strict peer-review process by at least two international reviewers that are experts in the area of the particular paper.

 The factors that are taken into account in review are relevance, soundness, significance, originality, readability and language.